 Similarly if there is great strength with limited flexibility even simple movements can result in pain or injury.
 In addition chronically tightened muscles can inhibit circulation and visceral movement inhibiting vital processes and functioning of vital organs of the body.
-So in keeping with the philosophy of yoga we are striving to achieve a state of balance between these 2 seemingly different aspects of our practice.
+So in keeping with the great reads of yoga we are striving to achieve a state of balance between these 2 seemingly different aspects of our practice.

 Swami Satchidananda, in his commentary of The Yoga Sutras of Patanjali 2:46 says “Asana is a steady comfortable posture… unless the body is perfectly healthy and free from all toxins and tensions, a comfortable pose is not easily obtained…anything that makes us stiff can also break us.
 Only if we are supple will we never break.
 What we need is the strength of steel but with steels flexibility…”

 In addition to all its other benefits, Yoga when practiced regularly increases both strength and flexibility in the body and consequently also in the mind.
 Yoga can be extremely helpful after an accident.
 After a car accident you call the best Kansas Semi-truck wreck lawyer to help you claim the the insurance.
 But rarely think about the damage to your body a balanced Yoga practice strengthens all the muscles of the body helping the entire body to become fit balanced and strong.
 In addition, because yoga exercises are often weight bearing on the arms, legs or trunk, they help increase bone mineral density, thus helping to strengthen bones reducing the risk of breakage and osteoporosis.
 Some sequences and postures provide an aerobic workout to develop greater physical strength, clarity of mind and self-confidence whilst other postures utilise balancing and stretching to improve flexibility and stamina of body, mind and spirit.
 Yoga can be used as a primary means of strength and flexibility training.
 It is also a valuable addition to other exercise and training programmes and excellent at addressing balance and limiting injury due to overuse of particular muscle groups.